lambda-chat/python-template/README.md

 - cuDNN (9.0.0 or later)
 - NVIDIA Container Toolkit (1.14.4 or later)

+## Customization

+Please change some strings in this repository according to your project.

+- `REPOSITORY_NAME`
+- `package_name`
+- `package-name`

 ## Dev Environments

 Files including optional settings:

 - `.devcontainer/compose.yaml` (GitHub CLI, CUDA)

-Then **Reopen Folder in Container** with VS Code extension.
+Please configure the settings if needed, then **Reopen Folder in Container** with VS Code extension.

 ### Notes

+- I recommend deleting the `.git` folder first.
-- If you already created virtualenvs outside of Dev Container, please remove `.venv` before "Reopen Folder in Container".
+- If you already created virtualenvs outside of Dev Container, please delete `.venv` before "Reopen Folder in Container".
 It is not compatible with Dev Container environment.

 ### Check whether this project is correctly recognized